Fast Hyperspectral Neutron Tomography: Conclusion

 \section{Conclusion}

 We present fast hyperspectral reconstruction (FHR) and fast material decomposition (FMD) algorithms for fast and accurate analysis of polycrystalline material using HSnCT.
 The subspace decomposition procedure in both algorithms dramatically reduces data dimensionality and spectral noise, allowing them to operate up to ten times faster and produce more accurate results compared to traditional approaches.
-While our algorithms have been designed for hyperspectral neutron imaging, similar methods may be useful for other hyperspectral imaging applications.
+The dramatic reduction in dimensionality also allows for the use of more computationally expensive MBIR reconstruction methods, which further reduce artifacts and improve SNR, particularly in the sparse view case.
+While our algorithms have been designed for hyperspectral neutron tomography, similar methods may be useful for other hyperspectral tomography applications.